FAIR Signposting Profile

 save contextual information such as the URI where it is published.

-2. Recipe for Implementing the FAIR Signposting Profile
+2. Recipes for Implementing the FAIR Signposting Profile

 - How typed links are conveyed: